Apricitine/5921-Site/README.md

-# Big Fat Work In Progress
-This site can't be a part of the 5921 organization because vercel makes you pay if the repo is in an organization
+# Goodbye
+This site is no longer in development do to the end of the 2022-2023 season.
+If you are a part of 5921's 2023-2024, [please email me](mailto:apricitinecas@gmail.com) if you would like to work on the website.